Credentialing

 • See below for upcoming credentialing interview dates.

-Your region’s District Board of Ministerial Standing (DBOMS) chairman will inform you about the date, time, and location of your credentialing interview.
+8. Schedule your interview (see below for upcoming interview dates)—Since the interview dates are already determined (see below), your region’s District Board of Ministerial Standing (DBOMS) chairman will inform you about the time and location of your credentialing interview.
 He will determine the location based on limiting the distance of travel for other candidates and DBOMS members.
 Please, do NOT schedule anything else for this date, as your interview may last longer than anticipated.

-Give brief answers to the questions your interview team asks, because time is limited.
-If they want more information, they will ask for it.
+11. During your interview, give brief answers, because time is limited.
+If the interview team wants more information, they will ask for it.
 Each team consists of 8-10 EFCA pastors and laypeople, who will examine your doctrinal beliefs and ministry.
 The credentialing interview is about 90-120 minutes for a temporary 3-year license (to determine theological competency), four hours for the Certificate of Christian Ministry (to determine theological proficiency), and five hours for the Certificate of Ordination and the Transfer of Ordination (to determine theological mastery).

-You may be required to revise your thesis.
-When all is ready your region’s DBOMS chairman will inform our district executive assistant, who will send all your completed materials to the National Board of Ministerial Standing.
-They make the final determination regarding your credential, which can take up to six weeks.
+• Your region’s DBOMS chairman will inform our district executive assistant, who will send all your completed materials to the National Board of Ministerial Standing.
+They, along with your church and the district, must also approve you for credentialing in the EFCA, which can take up to six weeks.

 To the Church or Ministry Leader